-Stavros Center for Independent Living, Inc. is seeking to fill a full time Advocate/ Peer Counselor position.
-Our mission at Stavros is to help persons with disabilities and Deaf people develop the tools and skills they need to take charge of their own lives.
+At Stavros our mission is to help persons with disabilities and deaf people develop the tools and skills they need to take charge of their own lives.
 We accomplish this through programs and services designed to meet the needs of persons of any age or disability as they work to achieve the life goals that are important to them.

 - Collaborate as needed with local agencies, housing providers, and state coalitions to support independent living and self-determination for persons with disabilities